Home > CCG > Chapter 4 > Lesson 4.1.2 > Problem 4-22

 Turkey Burgers with Chocolate Chip Cookies

-Lasagna with Chocolate Chips CookiesAssume the main dish choice and the dessert choice are both chosen randomly.
+Vegetable Lasagna with Chocolate Chip CookiesAssume the main dish choice and the dessert choice are both chosen randomly.
 Are all the menus equally likely?

 What is the probability they pick a menu without meat?
 What is the probability they pick a menu with chocolate?